How to make your paints ?

 Barium sulfate and aluminium hydroxide are the two most common extenders.
 They are, in fact, white pigments (Pw21, Pw24) that have a very low tinting power.
 By using these pigments to make your paint, you can increase the total volume of paint produced without altering the color.
 In addition, the fillers also play a role in stabilizing the oil colors (especially the aluminium hydrates and aluminium stearate).

-We suggest not adding more than 25% fillers in the mixture; otherwise the color could be altered.
-The savings are much more noticeable when using extenders with expensive pigments such as cadmiums or cobalts.
+We suggest not adding more than 25% fillers to your pigment mixture; otherwise the color could be altered.
+The savings are especially noticeable when using extenders with expensive pigments, such as cadmiums or cobalts.

 The solution to this problem is to add a stabilizer to the paint.
-Hydrate or aluminum stearate, and especially beeswax paste is generally used to control the consistency of paint.
-Our experience has shown that Kama Pigments’ beeswax paste corrects this problem very well if it is incorporated in grinding of oil paint.
+Alumnium hydrate, aluminium stearate, and especially beeswax paste are generally used to control the consistency of paint.
+Our experience has shown that Kama Pigment's beeswax paste corrects this problem very well if it is incorporated in grinding of oil paint.

-The binder for the acrylic paint is called "acrylic emulsion polymer", and you can get it in different forms when you buy acrylic mediums.
+The binder for the acrylic paint is called "acrylic polymer emulsion", and it can be found in many different forms, which can be referred to collectively as the acrylic mediums.

-Unlike drying oils which oxidize, the acrylic dries by evaporation of water (and the various liquid solvents) to form a tough, flexible film of paint.
+Unlike drying oils which oxidize, acrylic paints and mediums dry with the evaporation of water and various liquid solvents to form a tough, flexible film of paint.
 This polymer can be purchased in various forms: gel, liquid or impasto mediums (either glossy or matte).(Click here to see a virtual demonstration with pictures)

-The easiest way to make acrylic paint is to use Aqua-dispersions of pigments, which are sold already prepared.
-When you prepare oil paint, you can take your time to mix the pigments and binder together, however, with acrylic paint, time is limited because the acrylic binder dries very fast.
-It is therefore difficult, when using dry pigments, to obtain a smooth and well dispersed paint.
-The Aqua-dispersions mix easily with acrylic mediums to produce a high quality paint in a jiffy.
+The easiest way to make acrylic paint is to use Aqua-Dispersions of pigments, which are completely ready to use when you buy them.
+When you prepare oil paint, you can mix the pigments and binder slowly and carefully, but time is more limited with acrylic paint because the acrylic binder dries very quickly.
+As a result, it can be quite difficult to obtain a smooth and well dispersed paint when using dry pigments.
+The Aqua-Dispersions mix easily with acrylic mediums to produce high quality paint in a jiffy.

-It is also possible to make acrylic paint without the Aqua Dispersions mix, as with all other water based techniques from dry pigments.
-To do so, you have to mix the dry pigments with water, making sure they are well dispersed.
+Though it is more difficult, it is also possible to make acrylic paint, and all other water based paints, from dry pigments.
+To do so, you have to to start by mixing your dry pigments with water, making sure they are well dispersed.
 You can then incorporate this homemade dispersion in the acrylic binder, and mix again.
-For lighter pigments such as organic pigments, it is much easier to replace the water with rubbing alcohol (Isopropyl) to prevent the pigments from floating on the surface of the water.(Click here to see a virtual demonstration with pictures)
+For lighter pigments especially organic pigments, it is much easier to replace the water with rubbing alcohol (Isopropyl) to prevent the pigments from floating on the surface of the water.(Click here to see a virtual demonstration with pictures)

-The binder for gouache and watercolor is gum arabic. which comes naturally from acacia trees.
-We have a good recipe to make your own gum arabic solution in our recipes section, we suggest you take a look.
+The binder for both gouache and watercolor paints is gum arabic, a natural gum made from the sap of acacia trees.
+We have a simple recipe for making your own gum arabic solution in the recipes section of this website.

-To make your own watercolor we again recommend that you to use the dispersions of pigments which is even more important in that technique.
-By adding drops of dispersions in the solution, you will instantly obtain transparent watercolor.
-To get an opaque gouache, simply mix either talc, zinc white or china clay into a paste using the same solution and add your dispersions or pigments.
+To make your own watercolor we recommend that you to use Aqua-Dispersions of pigments.
+By adding drops of any Aqua-Dispersion to your gum arabic solution, you will instantly obtain transparent and brilliant watercolor.
+To make opaque gouache, simply start by making a paste from the same gum arabic solution and mix either talc, zinc white or china clay, and than add your Aqua-Dispersions or pigments.